bergesinstitute/graf-method/book-1-unit-6.md

 We don't use AM or PM.
 We address the time frame using time expressions with the preposition *de: las tres de la tarde, las ocho de la noche,* etc.

-> When we want to say *I go to the gym on Monday mornings,* we'll say *voy al gimnasio los lunes por/en la mañana.*
-> As soon as we include the specific time, we have to switch to *de: voy al gimnasio los lunes a las 9 de la mañana.*

 # Homework

 ## 1. Answer the questions